Saliha Naciye Kadın: Early life

-Of Abkhazian origin, Saliha Naciye Hanım was born in 1887.
+Of Abkhazian origin, Saliha Naciye Kadın was born in 1887.
 Born as Zeliha Ankuap, she was the daughter of Aslan Bey Ankuap.
 In 1901, Kabasakal Mehmed Pasha, presented her for service in the Yıldız Palace, where her name according to the custom of the Ottoman court was changed to Saliha Naciye.

 Marriage

 Three years into service, Abdul Hamid took notice of Saliha Naciye, and they married on 4 November 1904 in the Yıldız Palace.
-She was 17 and he was 62.
-She was his thirteenth and last consort.
+She was 17 years old, and he was 62.
+She was his thirteenth and final consort.
 She was given the title of "Sixth Ikbal".
 She was very sweet, gentle and modest, characteristics appreciated by the sultan.
 A year after the marriage, on 17 May 1905, she gave birth to her first child, a son, Şehzade Mehmed Abid, and three years later on 16 January 1908 to her second child, a daughter, Samiye Sultan, who died on 24 January 1909.
 After her daughter birth, she was given the honorary rank of "Fifth Kadın", with title Saliha Naciye Kadın.
 Saliha Naciye was by far the favorite consort of Abdülhamid II, followed by Müşfika Kadın and Pesend Hanım.